Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 - Vancouver's rental prices have fluctuated over the past 15 years, with periods of both increases and decreases.
 - After a sharp decline during COVID-19, rent growth surged from **1.78%** to **8.34%** as lockdowns lifted.
 - In 2023, rental prices reached a peak growth rate of **9.13%**.
-- This sharp post-pandemic recovery indicates that the high rents currently experienced in Vancouver are part of a recent trend driven by increased housing demand.

 ### <ins> Analysis 2 </ins>
 This analysis delves into the struggles of minimum wage workers in Vancouver when it comes to affording rent.
 By examining rental prices across various housing types and comparing them to monthly wages, I aim to reveal the percentage of income that these workers must allocate to housing costs.
 To ensure a relevant understanding of the current landscape, I have concentrated on the last five years of data.